carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 teaching: 40
 exercises: 20
 questions:
-- "How to rasterize a vector data-set?"
-- "How to calculate zonal statistics of a raster data-set?"
+- "How to compute raster statistics on different zones delineated by a vector data?"
 objectives:
-- "Conver vector CRS to raster CRS for rasterization"
+- "Extract zones from the vector dataset"
-- "Convert vector data-set to raster using rasterize"
+- "Convert vector zones to raster using rasterize"
-- "Calculate zonal statistics of NDVI for different crop types"
+- "Calculate raster statistics over zones"
 keypoints:
+- "Zones can be extracted by attribute columns of a vector dataset"
+- "Zones can be vectorized using `rasterio.features.rasterize`"
-- "Calculating zonal statistics with xrspatial for polygon objects requires rasterizing each object."
+- "Calculate zonal statistics with `xrspatial.zonal_stats` over the rasterized zones."

 ---

 # Introduction

-Zonal statistics on predefined sections of the raster data are commonly used for analysis and to better understand the data.
-These sections/zones are often defined by points, lines, or polygons (i.e. vectors).
-In this episode, we will explore how to convert vector data to raster data using the rasterize function and how to calculate statistics on raster data in zones defined by vector data.
-In particular, we will calculate zonal statistics for `ndvi` defined in the previous episode based on the types of crops found in `cropped_field.shp`
+Statistics on predefined zones of the raster data are commonly used for analysis and to better understand the data.
+These zones are often provided within a single vector dataset, identified by certain vector attributes.
+For example, in the previous episodes, we used the crop field polygon dataset.
+The fields with the same crop type can be identified as a "zone", resulting in multiple zones in one vector dataset.
+One may be interested in performing statistical analysis over these crop zones.

+In this episode, we will explore how to calculate zonal statistics based on the types of crops in `cropped_field.shp` .
+To do this, we will first identify zones from the vector data, then rasterize these vector zones.
+Finally the zonal statistics for `ndvi` will be calculated over the rasterized zones.

 # Making vector and raster data compatible